-Applications for the Jewish Educational Loan Fund (JELF) interest-free loans for higher education (college, graduate school and vocational programs) are available to Jewish students in the Palm Beach area for the 2019-2020 school year.
+Applications for the Jewish Educational Loan Fund (JELF) interest-free loans for college, graduate school and vocational programs are available to Jewish students in the Palm Beach area.
 These are need-based loans to help bridge the gap between a student’s total financial resources and the cost of attending school.
 The deadline is April 30th.
-For more information about eligibility criteria, you can refer people to the JELF website, www.jelf.org. or to the local JELF Loan Coordinator, Olivia Tartakow at 561-684-1991 or [email protected].
+For more information about eligibility criteria, visit www.jelf.org or contact the local JELF Loan Coordinator, Olivia Tartakow at 561-684-1991 or [email protected].

 To be eligible for JELF assistance you must meet the following criteria:

-Be in good academic standing and have at least a 2.0 cumulative GPA
+Be in good academic standing and have at least a 2.0 cumulative GPA, and: